The Complete Color Analysis Guide - Discover Your Perfect Palette

 • Golden undertones are dominant - most Thai people have warm undertones

-• Warm neutrals (cream, camel, warm gray) usually work better than stark white or pure gray
+• Warm neutrals (cream, camel, warm gray) work better than stark white or pure gray

 • Medium to deep value - darker seasons (Autumn, Winter) are more common than light seasons